ibm-cloud-docs/satellite/reqs-host-network-outbound-tok.md

-Review the following outbound network requirements for RHEL hosts for use with non-RHCOS enabled locations in the Tokyo (`jp-tok`) region.
+Review the following outbound network requirements for RHEL hosts for use with non-CoreOS enabled locations in the Tokyo (`jp-tok`) region.

 Allow hosts to connect to {{site.data.keyword.IBM_notm}}.
 :    * Destination hostnames: `cloud.ibm.com`, `containers.cloud.ibm.com`, `api.link.satellite.cloud.ibm.com`